medic/cht-core/scripts/release-notes/README.md

 **Caution** - Avoid storing your [GitHub token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens?creating-a-token=#keeping-your-personal-access-tokens-secure) in clear text.
 Ideally release notes are only securely created in GitHub Actions as it avoids local tokens use.
 Token are [dangerous](https://github.blog/security/hardening-repositories-against-credential-theft/) in the wrong hands.

 ## Install & Setup

-First, make sure you have the utils installed:
+Make sure you have the utils installed:

 * `git` [installed](https://git-scm.com/install/)
 * `gh` [installed](https://cli.github.com/)

-After that, make sure you have authenticed:
+After that, make sure you have:

-* logged in to `gh` by running `gh auth login`
+* Logged in to `gh` by running `gh auth login`
-* GitHub account has read access to CHT Core Repo
+* A GitHub account with read access to CHT Core Repo

 ## Usage